 Opposition to new housing development can slow or stop projects from moving forward, and directly contributes to a lack of new housing and zoning practices that may inhibit development.
 During stakeholder engagement, many Lakewood residents expressed concern and skepticism over new housing development, indicating that there may be some amount of local resistance to new housing construction.
 Despite possible community resistance, the City has not denied any housing proposals in recent years.
 Instead, community attitudes have been reflected through the zoning ordinance, which limits where new multi-family housing may be built.
-The City is implementing multiple programs to remove constraints to new housing production and facilitate ministerial approval of the housing, which will limit the impact of community opposition.
-Additionally, the Housing Element is proposing a program to provide community education about the benefits of new housing.
+The City is implementing multiple programs to remove constraints to new housing production and facilitate ministerial approval of the housing, which will limit the impact of community education about the benefits of new housing.
 Finally, the City will be engaging in a comprehensive stakeholder engagement process to identify the specific development standards for multi-family and mixed-use properties.
 By obtaining and incorporating stakeholder feedback through a comprehensive planning process, the impacts of project specific community opposition can be limited.